 Since the 19th century, pandoro has been produced on an industrial scale and it has now acquired national fame, being sold in all Italian supermarkets.
 Next to industrial production, there is also a parallel handmade production, which in the last few years has increased its sales by 20%.

-Several legends exists about the birth of panettone.
+Several legends exist about the birth of panettone.
 Some people mention the story of Ughetto degli Atellani, a boy who fell in love with a girl, Adalgisa.
 In order to be near Adalgisa, Ughetto pretended to be a pastry chef, so that he could work in Adalgisa’s family bakery.
-While there, the lovestruck young man tried to invent a new cake by mixing flour, eggs, butter, sugar and sultanas.
+While there, the lovestruck young man tried to invent a new cake by mixing flour, eggs, butter, sugar, and sultanas.
 Ughetto’s creation was a smash hit, earning him favor with Adalgisa’s father and paving the way for the two to be married.

 Another widespread legend is based on the story of a cook working for Ludovico il Moro, who had to prepare Christmas lunch.
-After baking the cake, the cook forgot it in the oven and it burned; a boy named Toni, a kitchen porter working with the cook, suggested a solution: cooking another cake with the leftover ingredients, which were flour, butter, eggs, citron peel and raisins.
+After baking the cake, the cook forgot it in the oven and it burned; a boy named Toni, a kitchen porter working with the cook, suggested a solution: cooking another cake with the leftover ingredients, which were flour, butter, eggs, citron peel, and raisins.

 When the cake was served, everybody liked it and the duke wanted to know the name of the cake, which was called “pan del Toni“, Toni’s bread, which then evolved into the name panettone.

 Both pandoro and panettone sell like, well, hotcakes during Christmastime.
 At the same time, Italians take their choice of panettone or pandoro very seriously.
 Some love pandoro, but dislike panettone, while some others are the complete opposite.
-Usually children prefer pandoro and those who don’t like raisins and sultanas will never choose panettone.
+Usually, children prefer pandoro, and those who don’t like raisins and sultanas will never choose panettone.